Cleaning Instructions for a 1911 .45 ACP Pistol

-I n this article, I am going to show you, step by step, how to properly clean a Kimber 1911 Pro Carry II pistol.
+In this article, I am going to show you, step by step, how to properly clean a Kimber 1911 Pro Carry II pistol.
 You will see the gun cleaning tools and supplies that I have used with great results over the past 10 years of heavy gun use.